 Partners: TotalEnergies and Marubeni (40%), Siraj Energy (60%)

-Located just 80 km west of Qatar’s capital, Doha, the Al Kharsaah Solar PV Independent Power Producer (IPP) Project is the country’s first large-scale solar power plant (800 MWp) and is set to significantly reduce its environmental footprint.
-The project is owned and operated by Siraj 1 SPV, a consortium jointly owned by TotalEnergies & Marubeni (40%) and Siraj Energy (60%), the latter being a joint venture between QatarEnergy (previously Qatar Petroleum) and QEWC (Qatar Electricity & Water Co.).
+Located 80 km west of Qatar's capital, Doha, the Al Kharsaah Solar PV Independent Power Producer (IPP) project is the country's first large-scale solar power plant and is set to significantly reduce its environmental footprint.
+Al Kharsaah is owned and operated by SPV Siraj, a consortium formed by TotalEnergies and Marubeni (40%) and Siraj Energy (60%), the latter being a joint venture between QatarEnergy and QEWC (Qatar Electricity & Water Co.).

-In addition, the use of 3,240 installed string inverters will further increase annual yield by allowing for better tracking of the maximum power point at the string level.
-The plant will also feature a semi-automated cleaning system for the solar modules that cleans the dust and sand off every single module once every four days.
+The use of 3,240 installed string inverters further increases annual yield by allowing for better tracking of the maximum power point at the string level.
+The plant also features a semi-automated cleaning system for the solar modules that cleans the dust and sand off every single module once every four days.

-In terms of power generation, the Al Kharsaah plant has a full capacity of 800 MWp that will be built in two phases of 400 MWp each and is set to be fully operational in the second half of 2022.
-During its first year of operation (P50 Year 1), it is expected to generate almost 2,000,000 MWh, the equivalent energy consumption of approximately 55,000 Qatari households.
+The Al Kharsaah solar power plant was built in two phases of 400 megawatts-peak (MWp) each, and therefore has a full capacity of 800 MWp.
+During its first year of operation, it is expected to generate almost two million megawatt-hours (MWh), the equivalent energy consumption of approximately 55,000 Qatari households.

 A new chapter for energy in Qatar

-The project represents a milestone in the country’s energy history, set to produce 10% of its peak electricity demand at full capacity and reduce CO2 emissions by 26 million metric tons over its lifespan.
+The start-up of the Al Kharsaah solar power plant represents a milestone in the country's energy history, since it is set to produce 10% of its peak electricity demand at full capacity.
+Over its lifespan, it will also enable Qatar to reduce its CO2 emissions by 26 million metric tons.